-In this era of web life and world-web, you might be familiar about top level domain.
-In particular, if you are enjoying web hosting and own a domain, then you might be having top level domain already.
-Still wondering what it is all about?
-Here is a piece of information for you with special reference to some common names and hierarchy of such domains.
+In this era of web life and world-web, you might be familiar with top-level domains.
+In particular, if you are enjoying web hosting and own a domain, then you might be having a top-level domain already.
+Still, wondering what it is all about?
+Here is a piece of information for you with special reference to some common names and hierarchies of such domains.

 Top level domain is basically the suffix part of the domain that comes after “dot” in your URL.
 It is basically the final segment of domain’s name.
 Categorically, top level domain has two types: